dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <html>
+<h1>Fetching Transactions

-<p>In this tutorial we will show you how you can fetch existing transactions using IRI and the Python IOTA client library.</p>
+<p>In this tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library.</p>

 <h2>How it works</h2>